-(a) Programme of competitions
+Programme of competitions

-o.48 The programme of fencing events at the Olympic Games currently comprises ten events.
-Any change in the number of events must be approved by the Congress.

-The programme of the Open World Fencing Championships comprises twelve events, six individual and six team - male foil, female foil, male épée, female épée, male sabre and female sabre.

-The programme of the Junior and Cadet World Fencing Championships comprises twelve individual events (six junior and six cadet), and six junior team events - at male foil, female foil, male épée, female épée, male sabre and female sabre.
+- o.48.
+1. The programme of fencing events at the Olympic Games currently comprises ten events.
+Any change in the number of events must be approved by the Congress. - 2.
+The programme of the Open World Fencing Championships comprises twelve events, six individual and six team male foil, female foil, male épée, female épée, male sabre and female sabre. - The programme of the Junior and Cadet World Fencing Championships comprises twelve individual events (six junior and six cadet), and six junior team events - at male foil, female foil, male épée, female épée, male sabre and female sabre.
 These begin with the cadet events, followed by the individual junior events and lastly the junior team events.

-The organisers must submit the programme of events to the Executive Committee for its approval.
+4. The organisers must submit the programme of events to the Executive Committee for its approval.

+Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organisation of the Organising Committee, personnel, various publications and the official programme o.49.
+The Organising Committee must take note of the instructions in the Specifications ('Cahier des Charges') specific to each type of competition.

+Entries by member federations

+Official invitation

-- (b) Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organisation of the Organising Committee, personnel, various publications and the official programme - o.49 The Organising Committee must take note of the instructions in the Specifications ('Cahier des Charges') specific to each type of competition. - (c) Entries by member federations - 1.
-Official invitation - o.50 For all the official competitions of the FIE except the Olympic Games, the official invitation is the letter in which the organising federation invites every FIE member federation to take part in the Championships.
-For the World Championships, this invitation must be sent to all the member federations, without exception, at least six months before the competitions.
+- o.50.
+1. For all the official competitions of the FIE except the Olympic Games, the official invitation is the letter in which the organising federation invites every FIE member federation to take part in the Championships. - 2.
+For the World Championships, this invitation must be sent to all the member federations, without exception, at least six months before the competitions. - 3.
 For World Cup competitions, it must be sent out at least one month before the competition in question.

+Advance programme

-- 2. Advance programme - o.51 A brochure, comprising an 'advance programme' of the Championships, must be sent to the member federations together with the official invitation.
-It should contain at least the following information: - (a) the official name of the Organising Committee, postal address, telegraph address and telephone and fax numbers; - (b) the proposed timetable; - (c) organisational details; - (d) information on means of transport, visas, customs duties, etc.; - (e) information on hotels, their price, their location relative to the competition venue. - 3.
-Entry forms - o.52 Commitment to take part in the World Championships o.53 Entries for World Championships
+- o.51.
+A brochure, comprising an 'advance programme' of the Championships, must be sent to the member federations together with the official invitation.
+It should contain at least the following information: - a) the official name of the Organising Committee, postal address, telegraph address and telephone and fax numbers; - b) the proposed timetable; - c) organisational details; - d) information on means of transport, visas, customs duties, etc.; - e) information on hotels, their price, their location relative to the competition venue.

+Entry forms

+o.52.
+Commitment to take part in the World Championships